Khonoma: Demographics

 Khonoma is a medium size village located in Sechü Zubza sub-division of Kohima District, Nagaland with total 424 families residing.
 The Khonoma village has population of 1943 of which 919 are males while 1024 are females as per Population Census 2011.

 The village is divided into three clans (thinuos), namely Merhü-ma (M-Khel), Semo-ma (S-Khel) and Thevo-ma (T-Khel).

 Khonoma village has higher literacy rate compared to Nagaland.
 In 2011, literacy rate of Khonoma village was 83.41% compared to 79.55% of Nagaland.
 In Khonoma Male literacy stands at 93.72% while female literacy rate was 74.19%.

 Khonoma Nature Conservation and Tragopan Sanctuary

-In 1998, alarmed after 300 endangered Blyth's tragopans (Tragopan blythii) were killed by the villagers in one week as part of a hunting competition, the village council demarcated a 20 sqkm area within which hunting was banned and the Khonoma Nature Conservation and Tragopan Sanctuary (KNCTS) was created.
-In 2005, due to the successful conservation efforts of the village, the village was named India’s first "green village".
+In 1998, alarmed after 300 endangered Blyth's tragopans (Tragopan blythii) were killed by the villagers in one week as part of a hunting competition, the village council demarcated a 20 sq km area within which hunting was banned and the Khonoma Nature Conservation and Tragopan Sanctuary (KNCTS) was created.
+In 2005, due to the successful conservation efforts of the village, the village was named India's first "green village".